awsdocs/aws-direct-connect-user-guide/doc_source/Welcome.md

 # What is AWS Direct Connect?<a name="Welcome"></a>

 AWS Direct Connect links your internal network to an AWS Direct Connect location over a standard Ethernet fiber\-optic cable\.
 One end of the cable is connected to your router, the other to an AWS Direct Connect router\.
-With this connection in place, you can create *virtual interfaces* directly to public AWS services \(for example, to Amazon S3\) or to Amazon VPC, bypassing Internet service providers in your network path\.
-An AWS Direct Connect location provides access to AWS in the region with which it is associated, and you can use a single connection in a public region or AWS GovCloud \(US\) to access public AWS services in all other public regions\.
+With this connection, you can create *virtual interfaces* directly to public AWS services \(for example, to Amazon S3\) or to Amazon VPC, bypassing internet service providers in your network path\.
+An AWS Direct Connect location provides access to AWS in the Region with which it is associated\.
+You can use a single connection in a public Region or AWS GovCloud \(US\) to access public AWS services in all other public Regions\.

 The following diagram shows how AWS Direct Connect interfaces with your network\.